codeangler/vpc-endpoints-lab/build.md

 Verify that all stacks have been provisioned with a status of **CREATE_COMPLETE**

-Note:  This URL references us-east-1.
+**Important:**  URL references in this document assume that AWS region us-east-1 is being used.
 The AWS region referenced in URLs and used in the screenshots/diagrams below may differ from the region you are using for your lab.
 If you are unsure which region your lab should be run in, then please ask the person leading the session.
 CloudFormation stack names will be different.

 </details>